grantjenks/python-sortedcontainers/docs/index.rst

 SortedContainers
 ================

-SortedContainers is an :ref:`Apache2 Licensed <apache2>` containers library, written in pure-Python, and fast as C-extensions.
+SortedContainers is an :ref:`Apache2 Licensed <apache2>` sorted collections library, written in pure-Python, and fast as C-extensions.

-Python's standard library is great until you need a sorted container type.
+Python's standard library is great until you need a sorted collections type.
 Many will attest that you can get really far without one, but the moment you **really need** a sorted list, dict, or set, you're faced with a dozen different implementations, most using C-extensions without great documentation and benchmarking.

-Things shouldn't be this way.
-Not in Python.
+In Python, we can do better.
+And we can do it in pure-Python!

 ::

-    >>> sl = sortedcontainers.SortedList(xrange(10000000))
+    >>> sl = sortedcontainers.SortedList(range(int(1e7)))
     >>> 1234567 in sl
     True
     >>> sl[7654321]